Anyone else go without a real table for a long time and then go into non-stop tablescape mode once you got one?

 You might want to see these holiday entertaining posts, too:

-One of my favorite holiday cocktail tricks is putting liquor bottles inside a wreath like a tray.
+- Tips for setting up a holiday cocktail bar – One of my favorite holiday cocktail tricks is putting liquor bottles inside a wreath like a tray.
 (Does it count as a trick if it’s super easy?
 Sure.)
-You can see more of our holiday cocktail bar here.

 Remember to hop around to the other bloggers’ cocktail decorating and recipe posts below!